eduardomourar/smithy-composite-action/README.md

 # smithy-composite-action

-GitHub composite action to run a basic Smithy build
+GitHub composite action to run a basic build with the Smithy CLI.